Skip to content

 The Entire Park Had to Be Evacuated

-For safety reasons, the 16 people present in the park at the time–including children–had to barricade themselves in a play barn.
+For safety reasons, the 16 people in the park at the time–including children–had to barricade themselves in a play barn.
 Nevertheless, the public was informed that they were “not in danger” due to the escaped brown bears.
 “The team was very, very calm, and the bears were calm at all times,” a park spokesperson commented on the incident.
-Everyone fulfilled their assigned roles in such an emergency situation.
+Everyone fulfilled their assigned tasks in such an emergency situation.

 In fact, the two escaped bears did not seem to pose any real threat, as they had only made their way to an employee area.
 Specifically, it was the building where the animal welfare association stored food for the animals living there.
 Mish and Lucy remained calm at all times, said spokesperson Mark Habben.
-“They walked back and forth, sniffed around, and looked into the pantry where the honey was stored.”
+“They walked up and down, sniffed around, and looked into the pantry where the honey was stored.”
 It happened to be open, so the two raided it.1

 Park Can’t Explain How the Bears Escaped